It was time for beloved dog Maxi to go, but his heartbroken owners are beyond grateful to a kind stranger who anonymously covered the veterinary bill.

-Maxi was an unexpected gift to Jessica Burne, but she fell in love with the adorable golden retriever puppy.
+Maxi was an unexpected gift to Jessica, but she fell in love with the adorable golden retriever puppy.

-For fifteen-and-a-half years he’s been by her side through her parent’s divorce, family trauma and her younger sister’s suicide in 2013.
+For fifteen-and-a-half years he’s been by her side through thick and thin.

 “Maxi’s been there through everything.
 He’s always been a dog who shows unconditional love and brings a lot of peace,” Jessica said.

-“He brought a lot of comfort, a lot of propose and healing for various traumas in my family as well, in a funny way.”
+“He brought a lot of comfort, a lot of purpose and healing for various traumas in my family as well, in a funny way.”